Unofficial Race Guide to Vasaloppet

 The trail is FAST (on a normal year -- see weather update above) without big hills!
 My watch showed just 110m of climb over the entire 54k race (using data from 2017).
 The course is comprised of a loop that is repeated multiple times, with the number of repeats based on the length of the race.
 Some people may say that the race is easier than other races because there aren't that many hills, but really that just means there's no downhill glide to provide a chance to rest -- you just go all out from start to finish.
 Also, the course has a number of tight turns, so if you can practice keeping your speed through tight corners, it will save you a lot of time over the course of the race.
 Most years, there’s a lot of artificial snow mixed in with the natural snow, which means that you should wax one step colder than the temperature would indicate.
 Since it looks like it will be cold in 2019 anyway, it just confirms the Start Green (or similar).
 In past years, there have been a couple of feed stations on the course.
 One at the Nordic Center, and a second out at the farthest point on the trail.

-I’ve done the 35k and the 58k versions of the race.
-I think they are calling them the Vasa and the Dala with the new naming scheme.
+I’ve done the 35k and the 58k versions of the race -- the Vasa and the Dala with the new naming scheme.
 There’s also a shorter race available and a classic race.
 All the races run on the same morning, which works well if you’re with a group.
 Different people can choose different races, but you can still ride together and hang out together before and after the races.

 If you haven’t done a cross country ski race before, this would be a great one to start with.
 Many distance options are available and there aren’t any huge hills to worry about.
 There’s a wide variety of skill levels represented at this race, so you’ll be sure to see other people that ski about as fast as you do.
 And the race is on a loop course, which means that there will always be people around you.